Maurea punctulata

 Maurea punctulata is a species of sea snail, a marine gastropod mollusk, in the family Calliostomatidae within the superfamily Trochoidea, the top snails, turban snails and their allies.

 Description

 The length of the shell attains 41.7 mm.

+Its fossil range is from the Quaternary.
+Maurea is a predator on sessile prey.

 Distribution

 This marine species is endemic to New Zealand.